 The downside of solid shutters?
 You need enough wall space to be able to fold them right back in the daytime, and this also means that having furniture right in front of the window might not be practical.

-Louvred shutters are a good alternative if there's not enough wall space to fold solid shutters right back, and if you want to be able to create a private space – ideal if the bedroom is overlooked – or to adjust the light levels during the day (perhaps the bedroom is south-facing and needs a spot of light filtering during the day?).
+Louvered shutters are a good alternative type of window treatment if there's not enough wall space to fold solid shutters right back, and if you want to be able to create a private space – ideal if the bedroom is overlooked – or to adjust the light levels during the day (perhaps the bedroom is south-facing and needs a spot of light filtering during the day?).

 The downside?
-Louvered shutters are effective at shutting out noise and draughts but light does filter through somewhat, something to bear in mind if the room is east-facing.
+Louvered shutters are effective at shutting out noise and drafts but light does filter through somewhat, something to bear in mind if the room is east-facing.

 On a budget?
 Choose DIY measure and fit shutters like these, which come in at a fraction of the price of others.
-Window shutters, California Shutters.

-Easy to wipe clean, they come in a range of colours and finishes, although white or wood-effects will endure as your child grows and their tastes change.
+Easy to wipe clean, they come in a range of colors and finishes, although white or wood-effects will endure as your child grows and their tastes change.

-The downsides: they will rattle if the window is left open on a hot, breezy night, and they don't keep out as much light as louvred shutters, since light seeps in between the slats and around the edges.
+The downsides: they will rattle if the window is left open on a hot, breezy night, and they don't keep out as much light as louvered shutters, since light seeps in between the slats and around the edges.

 11. Roman blinds create a co-ordinated feel

-If you love the look of layered fabrics, Roman blinds are a good choice for children's bedrooms, allowing you to pick up the colours in the fabric elsewhere in the room for a co-ordinated feel.
+If you love the look of layered fabrics, Roman blinds are a good choice for children's bedrooms, allowing you to pick up the colors in the fabric elsewhere in the room for a co-ordinated feel.
 Pick a plain finish to make it easier to redecorate around – anything patterned with a childish design will make it date quickly, too.
 Line the blind with blackout fabric to keep the bedroom dark and quieter in the evening and early morning, too.